AKJUS/go-web-app/.changeset/calm-eggs-hammer.md

 "go-web-app": patch
 ---

-Active Operations and Appeal Documents table ordering Recent Emergencies in Region - table ordering by Date
+- Appeal Documents table, emergencies/xyzw/reports page
+- Recent Emergencies in Regions
+- All Appeals table
+- Main page, Active Operations table - and the same AppealsTable is used in the next ones:
+- Active Operations in Regions
+- Previous Operations on Countries